luke-karmic/trading-exercise/readme.md

    - `PriceStateManager` generates new prices using GBM
    - Emits price update events

+2. **Event Processing**:
+   - `EventGenerator` batches events based on `EVENT_BATCH_SIZE`
+   - Events are processed in parallel by specialized consumers
+   - Each consumer has a simulated processing delay (50ms) to demonstrate parallel execution

-2. **Stop-Loss Processing**:
+3. **Stop-Loss Processing**:
    - `PriceUpdateConsumer` receives price updates
    - Checks for stop-loss triggers
    - Emits stop-loss order events when triggered

-3. **Event Consumption**:
-   - Specialized consumers process their respective events
-   - Events are logged and can trigger further actions
+   - `PositionManager` updates position quantities when stop-losses are hit

+4. **Position Management**:
+   - Tracks total and remaining quantities for each position
+   - Automatically closes positions when fully executed
+   - Terminates the application when all positions are closed

 ## Running the Application